 2. tl;dv (Best for automated meeting recording and summaries)

-tl;dv—short for “too long; didn’t view”—is an AI meeting assistant built for platforms like Zoom, Google Meet, and Microsoft Teams.
-It automatically records meetings, transcribes them, and generates time-stamped summaries.
+tl;dv—short for “too long; didn’t view”—is an AI meeting assistant built for Zoom, Google Meet, and Microsoft Teams.
+It auto‑records calls, creates transcripts with speaker labels, and generates time‑stamped AI summaries so teams can review key moments fast.

 tl;dv best features